FibGro/FibGro/README.md

 # 💫 About Me:
-🔭 I’m currently working on Azure for Data Engineer <br>🌱 I’m currently learning Python, R, SQL, Power BI and Azure <br>⚡  I am new to Data Engineer and Data Analyst fields.
-Also I love my dog "Ollie"
+🔭 I’m currently working on Azure for Data Engineer <br>🌱 I’m learning Python, R, SQL, Power BI and Azure <br>⚡  I am new to Data Engineer and Data Analyst fields.

 # 💻 Tech Stack: